TheAxes/Discord-Music-Bot/README.md

 # Discord-Music-Bot
-A Cool Music Bot In Python!
+A Cool Music Bot In Python 24/7 !